 Coaching Kids Reader Question: “How do you get your own kid to listen/trust your advice as a coach and not as a parent?”

-Be comforted to know that most parents I’ve dealt with have a “coaching kids” challenge – especially when it’s their own!
+Be comforted to know that most parents coaching kids I’ve dealt with have a “coaching kids” challenge – especially when it’s their own!
 And I’m preparing to have the same challenge with mine…already have coaches lined up who will be working with them when the time comes 😉

 Let me start off by saying, this post IS NOT telling you how to raise your kids.
 That’s not my place.
 I’m offering advice on what works for me.
 In addition, I’m not a child psychologist, or any other type of professional dealing in kid behavior.
 Just like with everything on this blog, try it out for yourself, if it doesn’t work, then toss it.
 Always be testing.